lacerbi/athanor-website/blog/2025-06-04-welcome-to-athanor.md

 # Welcome to Athanor! 🎉

-I am excited to finally share the pre-alpha release of [Athanor - AI Workbench](https://github.com/lacerbi/athanor) together with this new website.
+I am excited to finally share the alpha release of [Athanor - AI Workbench](https://github.com/lacerbi/athanor) together with this new website.

 <!-- truncate -->